Arabic Printed Books

 The collection of works from the 19th (ca 1 000) and early 20th centuries was enriched above all in 1899 by a sumptuous donation of books from the Swedish King Oscar II, which he had received from participants in the 8th International Congress of Orientalists held in Stockholm and Kristiania in 1889.
 In addition there was a bequest of the library belonging to the famous orientalist Carlo Landberg in the 1920s.
 The Library has been acquiring Arabic publications regularly since this time.

-Most of the collection, both the modern and the older parts, can be found in the national catalogue LIBRIS, as well as in the local catalogue DISA.
+Most of the collection, both the modern and the older parts, can be found in the national catalogue LIibris, as well as in the local catalogue Disa.
 Thus they can also be found using our search tool.

 The transcription system used for cataloguing is that of the Library of Congress.